fmonaca/Roll20/README.md

 Now the sheet uses sheet workers and API to do the job.

-I used Aaron's excellent script TheAaronSheet to do some calculations on repeating fields.
+I used Aaron's excellent script TheAaronSheet to do some calculations on repeating fields (please note that the script is included in harnsheet.html).

 The character sheet is almost completely automated.
 Every skill is calculated on the fly (even the optional ones, but beware of the syntax - they have to be written correctly to be recognised).
 They are re-calculated if one of the statistics change.
 Also, the optional ones can contain other info, as long as the name of the skill is present.
 For languages and scripts, they have to contain the word 'language' or 'script'.